logotip4ik/copper/README.md

 mirror).

 As for me - I used [fnm](https://github.com/Schniz/fnm) for managing node.
-It is great, but I use exactly _fnm_ very rarely and very limited amount of its features. `homebrew` was "my go" to for managing zig, but it is not fast enough to brought updates.
+It is great, but I use exactly _fnm_ very rarely and very limited amount of its features. `homebrew` was my "go to" for managing zig, but it is not fast enough to brought updates.
 Some version could be out for days yet `brew` would still miss it.